A286 / Alloy 660 (1.4980) for excellent high temperature oxidation resistance

 - Maintains high strength at elevated temperatures

 - Specifications and heat treatments

-Resources: A-286 Torque Specs
+Resources: A286 Torque Specs

-A-286 Heat Treatments: There are several heat treatment combinations for A-286 all with slight variations in performance.
-They can be specified via an AMS number or a 660 Class: A, B, C or D, with most common specified as class A or D. The A-286 grades A, B and C all have the same min tensile strength and min yield strength of 130ksi and 85ksi respectively.
-However grade D is significantly better yield with a min tensile of 130ksi and a min yield of 105ksi.
+Material specification ASTM A453 Grade 660 applies to bolts, studs, nuts and other fasteners.
+It ensures fasteners meet strength standards for use in high temperature bolting applications.
+ASTM A453 Grade 660 is classified into 4 property classes / heat treatments: A, B, C & D, each designated with different tensile and stress rupture properties.
+The most common of the ASTM 453 classes are class A or D. The grades A, B and C all have the same minimum tensile strength and minimum yield strength of 130ksi and 85ksi respectively.
+However grade D has a significantly better yield with a min tensile of 130ksi and a min yield of 105ksi.

-By AMS numbers, the most common for A-286 is AMS 5737 (same as Grade A) and then AMS 5732 (same as Grade B).
+By AMS numbers, the most common for A286 / Alloy 660 is AMS 5737 (same as Grade A) and then AMS 5732 (same as Grade B).

-A-286 Specifications: AMS 5525, AMS 5732, AMS 5737, AMS 5804, EN 1.4980, GE B50T1181, GE B50T12, GE B50T81, Werkstoff 1.4980, ASTM F2281
+UNS S66286, ASTM A453, AMS 5525, AMS 5726, AMS 5732, AMS 5737, AMS 5804, EN 1.4980, GE B50T1181, GE B50T12, GE B50T81, Werkstoff 1.4980, ASTM F2281